 Consider fat to be velcro on your hips.
 Yeah, not so pretty… I think I’ll just stick to the all things in moderation guideline with this category 🙂

 RECIPE TO TRY: Snicker’s Cheesecake Browned Butter Bars

 So there ya have it.
-You've got boatloads of information to help you cook your way into great food.
-Get your cute self into the kitchen and have some fun, my lovelies!!
+You have a wealth of cooking fundamentals to help you cook your way into great food.

 If you have any cooking or baking questions for me, please feel free to leave them in the comments below.

 Now get your cute self into the kitchen and make something delicious!